chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 ##### `Constructor` property

-- `obj.constructor` can be used to find out the name of the constructor function that created an object.
+- Definition: Returns a <u>reference</u>(not string name!) to the constructor function that created the instance object.

-- `constructor` property
+- Syntax

   ```js
   obj.constructor
   ```

-- Returns a <u>reference</u>(not string name!) to the constructor function that created the instance object.

 - Every <u>function</u> object has a `prototype` property that points to an object that contains a `constructor` property.
 The `constructor` property points back to the function itself.
 If `Kumquat` is a constructor function, then `Kumquat.prototype.constructor === Kumquat`.